- Use and disclosure

 - Conduct research.

 BDM staff are only provided with information necessary for them to carry out the functions and activities of BDM.
-Information may be disclosed to other agencies for the purposes of law enforcement, statistical compilations, research or data cleansing.

 Personal and health information may be transferred outside of Victoria in accordance with the privacy legislation.